 Human papilloma virus (HPV) infection

-Human papilloma viruses (HPVs) are a group of more than 150 viruses that can cause papillomas, or warts.
+Human papilloma viruses (HPVs) are a group of more than 150 viruses, many of which can cause papillomas, or warts.
 The warts that people commonly get on their hands and feet are not related to any form of cancer.
 But some HPV types, especially those that affect the genital and anal areas and the skin around the fingernails, seem to be related to skin cancers in these areas.

 People who smoke are more likely to develop squamous cell skin cancer, especially on the lips.
 Smoking is not a known risk factor for basal cell cancer.